Clinton Land Trust

 Below, are photos of a rebuilt osprey platform on Pratt Rd. and of a brand-new platform.
 Special thanks to Terry Shaw for his hard work and dedication to this great cause!

 Our Trailhead at the Hammocks on Beach Park Road after the removal of many overgrown evergreens.
-We would like to thank Mike Gregor and his crew from Affordable Tree Experts, our go to tree company when we need big jobs done quickly and professionally!
+We would like to thank Mike Grigor and his crew from Affordable Tree Experts, our go to tree company when we need big jobs done quickly and professionally!

 SandPiper.jpg